-You can manage multiple nodes as a group by adding nodes to a node pool.
-For example, you can centrally manage the labels and taints on nodes in a node pool.
-This topic describes how to scale out a node pool in Container Service for Kubernetes.
+Container Service for Kubernetes (ACK) provides node pools for centralized management of nodes.
+For example, you can centrally manage the labels and taints that are added to the nodes in a node pool.
+This topic describes how to scale out a node pool in the ACK console.

-- You have created a node pool.
+- A node pool is created.
 For more information, see Create a node pool.

-- The Kubernetes version must be V1.9 or later.
+- The ACK cluster must run Kubernetes 1.9 or later.

 - By default, you can deploy up to 100 nodes in each cluster.
-To increase the quota, submit a ticket.
-Submit a ticket.
+To increase the quota, click Submit a ticket to submit a ticket.

-- Before you add an existing Elastic Compute Service (ECS) instance deployed in a Virtual Private Cloud (VPC) network, make sure that an Elastic IP address is attached to the ECS instance, or a Network Address Translation (NAT) gateway is deployed in the same VPC network.
-In addition, you must make sure that the corresponding node can access the public network.
-Otherwise, you fail to add the ECS instance.
+- Before you add an existing ECS instance that is deployed in a Virtual Private Cloud (VPC) network, make sure that an elastic IP address is assigned to the ECS instance, or a Network Address Translation (NAT) gateway is created in the same VPC network for the ECS instance.
+In addition, you must make sure that the node has access to the Internet.
+Otherwise, you may fail to add the ECS instance.

 - In the left-side navigation pane, click Clusters.

-- Nodes to Add: The number of nodes that you want to add to the node pool.
-Currently, you can add up to 100 nodes to a cluster under the account.
-You can add up to 500 nodes at a time.
+- Nodes to Add: the number of nodes that you want to add to the node pool.
+You can add up to 100 nodes to a cluster under the current account.
+You can add add up to 500 nodes at a time.

-- Node Label: You can add labels to the nodes.
+- ECS Label: You can add labels to the Elastic Compute Service (ECS) instances.

-- ECS Label: You can add labels to ECS instances.
+- Node Label: You can add labels to the nodes of the cluster.